-An accomplished content producer, strategist, product developer and marketing operations whiz, Bolden is recognized for for running high quality, yet highly cost-efficient and scalable operations for commercial entities and nonprofit public advocacy organizations.
+An accomplished content producer, product developer and marketing operations whiz, Bolden is recognized for for running high quality, yet highly cost-efficient and scalable operations for commercial entities and nonprofit public advocacy organizations.
 Her passion for sports, fitness, and community wellbeing powers her work with the YMCA, where she serves as a board member for the newly-renovated, historical landmark Hollywood Y.

 The Beginning: Power Rangers to Primetime Emmys and Beyond

-Bolden began her television/digital career at ABC Family Channel/Disney, working on such long- and short-form programming as the ubiquitous Power Rangers series, and holds a Bachelor of Arts degree in Communications from San Diego State University, which appointed her to the School of Journalism and Media Studies Advisory Board in 2022.
+Bolden began her broadcast television and digital career at ABC Family Channel/Disney, working on such programming as the ubiquitous Power Rangers series.
+She holds a Bachelor of Arts degree in Communications from San Diego State University, which appointed her to the School of Journalism and Media Studies Advisory Board in 2022.
 She is also a graduate of the renowned African American Board Leadership Institute (AABLI).

 I jumped into the digital arena years ago largely to help our entertainment industry redefine ‘television’ as the programming itself – the content, not just the physical flat screens or ‘TV sets’ that sat in our living rooms.

 Now, with the emergence of 5G networks and IoT (internet of things)-driven smart environments unlocking seemingly infinite ways to produce, deliver and consume all kinds of media, shaping what this very near-future of information and entertainment looks like is pretty exciting.

-In 2009, the San Francisco Bay Area native played a key role in creating Emmys.com (the Television Academy’s first consumer-facing website).
+Following her Disney years, the San Francisco Bay Area native played a key role in creating Emmys.com (the Television Academy’s first consumer-facing website) in 2009.